CPS353-Suny-New-Paltz/project-starter-code-johncavanaugh426-source/README.md

 The current thread limit is 8

 Checkpoint 8 Test info:
-The benchmark test repeatedly computes 100,000 Collatz sequences using both the original ComputeEngineAPIImpl and the optimized FastComputeEngineAPIImpl.
+The benchmark test repeatedly computes 50,000 Collatz sequences using both the original ComputeEngineAPIImpl and the optimized FastComputeEngineAPIImpl.
 The optimized version parallelizes the computations using multiple threads to improve performance.
 It measures the execution time for each run, calculates averages, and compares performance.
 The optimized version was found to be up to 40% faster than the original on average.
 All detailed results from the 10 runs are saved in checkpoint8output.txt.

+The optimized version was found to be up to 80% faster than the original on average after adding BigInteger support to both.

 ![System Diagram](https://github.com/CPS353-Suny-New-Paltz/project-starter-code-johncavanaugh426-source/blob/main/Part2Checkpoint2.png?raw=true)